![]() Lab Director

 Uroog Mohammed (2020-2022) is working in the insurance industry.

-Katarina McKenzie (2018-2019) is attending Western University for a Masters degree in Clinical Psychology.
+Katarina McKenzie (2018-2019) is attending Western University for a Doctoral degree in Clinical Psychology.

 Amanda Krause (2017-2018) is attending the University of Ottawa for a PhD in Clinical Psychology.